oishoya/awesome-to-me/README.md

 - [Seal](https://github.com/JunkFood02/Seal) - Android video/audio downloader powered by yt-dlp.
 - [Breezy Weather](https://github.com/breezy-weather/breezy-weather) - Breezy Weather is a weather app with a strong focus on Privacy and Design.
 - [Cromite (a Bromite fork)](https://github.com/uazo/cromite) - Cromite a Bromite fork with ad blocking and privacy enhancements.
+- [Plain App](https://github.com/ismartcoding/plain-app) - Access files, videos, music, contacts, sms, calls, and more from your desktop using a secure, easy to use web interface!

 ## Windows Apps